Speech Therapy For Right Hemisphere Brain Damage

 5. To Address Unilateral Neglect

-Treatments for unilateral neglect due to right hemisphere brain damage typical focus on left visual neglect as it affects language and communication.
+Speech therapy solutions for unilateral neglect typically focus on left visual neglect as it affects language and communication.

 Strategies to improve unilateral neglect include completing tasks that require scanning an entire room, as well as using virtual reality computer programs in order to encourage three dimensional navigation of an environment.